 In line with the rest of the country the CCGs in Leeds decided to stop using NHS money to pay for this small number of non-medical male circumcisions, so that the money can be used to support other health services.
 Circumcisions for medical reasons will still be funded and available in Leeds.

-In Leeds, we were the only city in the country that continued to provide non-medical circumcision for male children as an NHS service.
+We were the only city in the country to provide non-medical circumcision for male children as an NHS service.
 The service carried out around 380 circumcisions each year.
-The service was used by people of different ethnicities, with people from the African and Pakistani community most likely to use the NHS service.
+The service was used by people of different ethnicities, with people from the African and Pakistani communities most likely to use the NHS service.
 While non-medical circumcisions on males are carried out in Leeds, the vast majority of these are undertaken privately.

-We want NHS and voluntary, community and faith sector staff to signpost and advise families appropriately and we have produced a leaflet to support services and patients.
+We want NHS and voluntary, community, and faith sector staff to signpost and advise families appropriately.
+We have produced a leaflet to support services and patients.
 The leaflet is based on a leaflet developed by NHS Sheffield CCG when they made a similar decision.
 We will share this leaflet with GP practices and services likely to come into contact with people interested in non-medical circumcision.